 Nerada is a sustainable tea plantation set across the lush plains in Malanda.

-Just over a century after opening in 1991, the Russell family planted a row of trees outside their visitor centre and soon enough, a few tree-kangaroos came from the neighbouring rainforest and decided to make this patch their home.
+In 1991, just over a century after first opening, the Russell family planted a row of trees outside their visitor centre and soon enough, a few tree-kangaroos came from the neighbouring rainforest and decided to make this patch their home.

 I actually thought this spot was a slightly strange place for them to be found as it was just in front of their factory which was a little noisy, but nevertheless, that’s where they were.
 Again, I didn’t see them right away and the Sailor had to point excessively for me to locate them!